 It's often said that a good project manager can keep a project on track regardless of the topic.
 While this may be true, if a project manager for an IAM project is not competent in the subject, they will be disadvantaged.
-It is recommended that they engage a project lead who is familiar with the components of an IAM environment and understands the skills-base within the organization.
+It is recommended that they engage a project lead who is familiar with the components of an IAM environment and understands the competency of the skills-base within the organization.
+If an organization cannot complete a project with in-house resources, the project manager will need to engage contractors to work on the project.